propellerlabsio/overnode-server/README.md

 #### GRAPHIQL

 Set to `on` to make GraphiQL (A graphical interactive in-browser GraphQL IDE) available at the same end point as GraqphQL).
 Leave off in production unless you've got CPU/Bandwidth to share in spades.

-#### COLLATION_JOB_CHUNK_SIZE

-A collation job grabs data from the blockchain and summarizes, transposes or otherwise collates it into postgres tables for high performance retrieval and serving to clients.
-This parameter determines how many blocks should be processed at a single time.
-Higher values will slow down any other processing including serving live data through the websocket.
-Lower values will increase the amount of time it takes to sync the database with the bitcoin node.

-For live upgrades where you want users to continue to use the system while jobs are running, set this to a low value - maybe 100;

-For faster upgrades where you don't care about the impact on users, set this to a higher value, e.g. 1000+.

 #### DONATION_ADDRESS